andersblehr/JSONCache/README.md

 ### Relationship mapping

-For JSONCache to automatically map relationships, two things must be in place:

-1. A primary key for each entity that takes part in a relationship.
-2. The foreign key of the target entity in the JSON relationship attribute on the 'one end' of one-to-one and one-to-many relationships.

-Many-to-many relationships are currently not supported, except through relationship entities (such as the `BandMember` entity in the JSON example above).

-#### Entity primary key

-For JSONCache to automatically map relationships, you must mark the primary key of each entity in your Core Data model.
+#### How to ...

+In order for JSONCache to automatically map a 1:1 or a 1:N relationship, you essentially only need to tell it one thing: The primary key of the object on the '1: end' of the relationship.
 You do this in either of two ways:

 1. Use the name `id` for the primary key.
 (See Figure 1.)
-2. Create a User Info key named `DC.isIdentifier` for the primary key attribute  and assign it the value `true` or `YES` (both case insensitive).
+2. Create a User Info key named `JC.isIdentifier` for the primary key attribute and assign it the value `true` or `YES` (or `TRUE` or `yes`; both are case insensitive).
 (See Figure 2.)

-The primary key must be unique within an entity, but not across entities.

 ![](images/identifier-1.png)

 _Figure 1: Marking an entity's primary key by naming it `id`._